sitch-io/lai-analysis/README.md

 decompressing or renaming it.

 This is written for Python 2.7.
-Required modules:

-* celery
-* haversine
-* pykml
-* twilio
+Required modules are in requirements.txt:

+Install requirements: `pip install -r requirements.txt`

 The towers_by_lai file is the first stage.
 It places the feed in files by LAI, ready to be processed by report_outliers.py.